MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 }
 ```

 There is no such think as HATEOAS for GraphQL.
-This means client applications will need more knowlodege, but also they will do a better use of the network traffic.
+This means client applications will need more knowledge, but also they will do a better use of the network traffic.

 ### gRPC
 To express a state transition, a `status` field of type enum can be used, as in: